AdrianaPineda/iOSGOMobileSampleApp/README.md

 error: bitcode_strip {...}/iOSGOMobileSampleApp/FrameworkGOMobileSample.framework/Frameworks/Sample.framework/Versions/A/Sample: /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/bitcode_strip exited with 1

 * When the build configuration is set to Release, simulators will stop working and you will get this error:
-`'iOSSample' is unavailable: cannot find Swift declaration for this class`
+`'iOSSample' is unavailable: cannot find Swift declaration for this class` because the flag `ONLY_ACTIVE_ARCH` under Build Settings is set to NO

 The fix for this is to change the Valid Architectures to 'arm64' only